Basement Renovation Guide

 Receive approved permit — then start work

-Work must not begin before the permit is issued and on site.
-Keep the permit accessible during the entire renovation.
-On completion of structural or MEP work, a DM completion inspection may be required to close the permit and receive your fit-out completion certificate.
+Work must not begin before the permit is issued and physically on site.
+A DM completion inspection may be required before the permit is formally closed and you receive a fit-out completion certificate.

 5. Basement Waterproofing Dubai — The Post-Flooding System Guide

-Gulf News reported that Dubai homeowners and property firms rushed to secure repair funds and contractors after the 2024 flooding.
-Many buildings saw basements, parking levels, and common areas flood because waterproofing was either absent, decades old, or applied incorrectly.
-The event created a new awareness that passive drainage and single-coat paint treatments are insufficient for Dubai’s subsurface water conditions.
+Per Gulf News reporting on the April 2024 UAE flooding event, Dubai homeowners and property firms rushed to secure repair funds after the heaviest rainfall in 75 years.
+Many buildings saw basements and parking levels flood because waterproofing was either absent, decades old, or applied incorrectly.

 5.1 Waterproofing Systems — What Actually Works for Dubai Basements